Legislative Changes

 7. How do I choose among the investment options in a 529 education savings plan?

-Each education savings plan typically has a range of investment portfolio options, which generally include various underlying mutual funds and exchange-traded funds (ETFs) and a principal-protected bank product.
-These portfolios also may include static fund portfolios and age-based portfolios (sometimes called target-date portfolios).
-Typically age-based portfolios automatically shift over time to include more conservative investments as your student gets closer to college age.
-You can allocate your money among several investment options or just one.
 When considering your options, you should think about the fees of each investment option (usually the lower the better, all things being equal), and the level of risk and potential investment return you want (both of which may depend on how long until your student will use the money).
-If you plan to withdraw money from a 529 plan account within a short period of time after it is contributed (to pay for elementary or secondary school tuition, for example), you should be particularly careful about picking an investment option that meets your needs.
+For example, if you plan to withdraw money from a 529 plan account within a short period of time after it is contributed to pay for elementary or secondary school tuition, you may have a shorter time horizon for your investment to grow and want to pick less risky investments.

 8. How should I fund the 529 account?